ricnava00/hello-retail/README.md

 ### Teardown Process
 Once finished with running the deployment, you can fully cleanup the platform and sample application by running `./teardown.sh`.

+### Benchmarking with Hello Retail!
+The benchmarks for analyzing build, orchestration, and runtime performance of WILL.IAM are including under `sample-hello-retail/benchmarks/`.
+These benchmarks are written to be used with the sample Hello Retail! application as specified in the paper.
+There are a few dependencies which must be installed in order to utilize all of the benchmarking scripts.
+These dependencies include `ab` (ApacheBench), `multitime`, `requests` for python 3, and `docker`.